 Non-standardised estimate of CPUE in demersal seine (kg/set) is calculated as the average weight of dab in sets in which dab was more than 10% of the catch.
 According to logbooks, dab CPUE decreased rapidly from around 500 kg per set in 2002 to less than 200 kg per set in 2007.
-However, since 2008 CPUE has gradually increased and was over 300 kg per set last year (Figure 5).
+However, since 2008 CPUE gradually increased and was over 300 kg per set in 2015 and 2016 but was down to 250 kg per set last year (Figure 5).

 Total fishing effort for dab in demersal seine is estimated as the number of sets where dab was more than 10% of the total catch.
-The fishing effort has been decreasing almost continuously since 2003, and has never been as low as in 2016 (Figure 5).
+The fishing effort has been decreasing almost continuously since 2003, and has never been as low as in 2017 (Figure 5).

 Figure 5.
 Dab.
 Non-standardised estimate of CPUE (left) and fishing effort (right) from demersal seine (kg/set or nr. of sets).

 Mynd 5.
 Sandkoli.
 Afli á sóknareiningu (vinstri) og sókn (hægri) með dragnót (kg í kasti eða fjöldi kasta).